 FSS Core Shamanism Chronicles features brief personal shamanic healing accounts and practical applications of shamanism in daily life.
 By sharing our inspiring stories with each other, we hope to reveal the power, effectiveness, and beauty of shamanic practice.

 If you have a core shamanic practice story to share, use our CONTACT FORM and put “Chronicles” in the subject line.
-Submission guidelines: Accounts should be no more than a few paragraphs long and offer a specific personal example of healing or applying core shamanic methods in everyday life.
+Submission guidelines: Accounts should be no more than a few paragraphs long and offer a specific personal example of healing or applying core shamanism methods in everyday life.
 As always, keep in mind ethical standards of confidentiality and permission: Ask your clients for permission before sharing and do not reveal their names.
 If your submission is selected for inclusion in the Chronicles, you may use your name or choose to be listed as anonymous.